ShareX/sharex.github.io/docs/amazon-s3.md

 You don't need to do these but it is suggested to keep your account secure.

 * Open [Identity and Access Management page (Dashboard)](https://console.aws.amazon.com/iam/home)

-Make sure all security status items are checked as green on this page.
-You need to activate multi-factor authentication and create a password policy which should be easy.
+* Make sure all security status items are checked as green on this page

+You may need to activate multi-factor authentication and create a password policy which should be easy.

 ### Create S3 bucket